centreon/centreon-documentation/versioned_docs/version-23.10/api/rest-api-v1.md

 This documentation is for developers familiar with HTTP requests and JSON.
 It explains various API operations, related requests and responses structure, and error codes.
-If you are not familiar with the JSON API, we recommend that you use the Centreon command line API documentation.
+If you are not familiar with the JSON API, we recommend that you use the Centreon command line API.

 ## Permissions